-Pacific Enterprises is a substantially wholly owned subsidiary of Sempra Energy.
-It is the parent company of Southern California Gas Company, a public utility supplying natural gas throughout most of Southern and portions of Central California.
+Pacific Enterprises is a subsidiary of Sempra Energy.
+It is the parent corporation of Southern California Gas Company, a public utility supplying natural gas throughout most of Southern and portions of Central California.
 The Gas Company is the nation's largest natural gas distribution utility.